Spinodal Instability at the Onset of Collective Expansion in Nuclear Collisions: Abstract

 \section{Abstract}

-Using transport theory to model central Au + Au collisions in the energy region of 20 - 110 MeV/u, at impact parameters $b\leq$ 5 fm, we predict a measurable impact of spinodal instability as the collective expansion sets in with energy.
+[S U M M A R Y] Using transport theory to model central Au + Au collisions in the energy region of 20 - 110 MeV/u, at impact parameters $b\leq$ 5 fm, we predict a measurable impact of the spinodal instability as the collective expansion sets in with energy.
 Two transport models are employed, the pBUU model, solving a Boltzmann-Uehling-Uhlenbeck equation, and the Brownian Motion (BM) model, solving a set of Langevin equations to describe the motion of individual nucleons in a noisy nuclear medium.
-We find without ambiguity, for the first time, that a combination of delayed equilibration, onset of collective expansion and the spinodal instability produces a pair of transient ring structures, made of the projectile and target remnants, with spectator nucleons predicted to become the 'stones' on the rings.
-These structures, calculated in the configuration space and mapped onto the velocity space, could be detected in experimental collective flow data.
+We find without ambiguity, for the first time, that a combination of delayed equilibration, onset of collective expansion and the spinodal instability produces a pair of transient ring structures, made of the projectile and target remnants, with spectator nucleons predicted to end in the entities reminiscent of stones in jewelry, on the rings.
+The ring structures, calculated in the configuration space and mapped onto the velocity space, could be detected in experimental collective flow data.

 During the last decades, the thermodynamics of matter created in heavy-ion (HI) collisions has been studied in a variety of theoretical approaches, see e.g.~\cite{chomaz_nuclear_2004,rios_liquid-gas_2008,mukherjee_variational_2009,taranto_selecting_2013}, and in numerous experiments, e.g.~\cite{reisdorf_collective_1997,reisdorf_dynamics_2000,andronic_excitation_2005}, at a wide range of beam energies, impact parameters and projectile-target combinations.
 In drawing conclusions from the data for matter densities in excess of the normal density $\rho_0=0.16 \, \text{fm}^{-3}$, the ability to model the collisions in transport theory has been critical for relating the Equation of State (EOS), and other bulk properties of nuclear matter, to measurable signals coming from the collisions.